-The \$186 million project is owned by the Clean Power Income Fund and is developed and will be managed by the privately pay extra attention to how ahead as the Erie Shores one, he said.
+The \$186 million project is owned by the Clean Power Income Fund and is developed and will be managed by the privately ahead as the Erie Shores one, he said.

 That project is also anticipated to be complete early in 2006, he added.